-Food pairing: White meat, fine fish and eggs in all its forms.
-Fruits such as melon.
+Association in cooking: White meat, fine fish and egg in all its forms

 Origin - Plantations : Vietnam

 "A subtle Vietnamese white pepper powder that combines power and aroma to perfection."

 Warning: Last items in stock!

 Vietnamese white pepper comes from Piper Nigrum.
 It has a light and fragrant flavour, quite similar to Kampot white pepper, and is a very subtle pepper.